MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-Ruby-Gems.markdown

 (You can find your API key under the “Feed details” tab from your feed homepage.
 This key is automatically generated for you while you are adding a new feed.)

 <br/>

 ## Working with your gems on MyGet

 After adding gems to your MyGet feed repository, you can download the gems directly from MyGet.org, install them using the RubyGems installer, or publish new gems to MyGet from your local machine with Bundler.

-To fetch and install packages with gem tool you need to specify URL under which your repository (feed) can be found.
+To fetch and install packages with the rubygems tool, you need to specify URL under which your repository (feed) can be found.

-a) If your MyGet feed is set to **public** or **community**, you need only to specify the URL associated with your feed as in the example below:
+a) If your MyGet feed is set to **public** or **community** access, you need only to specify the URL associated with your feed as in the example below:

     $ gem install <gem_name> --source https://<your_myget_domain>/F/<your_feed_name>/geminstall/